 EDUC 1300 - Learning Framework.
 Three hours credit.
 A study of the: research and theory in the psychology of learning, cognition, and motivation; factors that impact learning, and application of learning strategies.
 Theoretical models of strategic learning, cognition, and motivation serve as the conceptual basis for the introduction of college-level student academic strategies.
 Students use assessment instruments (e.g., learning inventories) to help them identify their own strengths and weaknesses as strategic learners.
 Students are ultimately expected to integrate and apply the learning skills discussed across their own academic programs and become effective and efficient learners.
 Students developing these skills should be able to continually draw from the theoretical models they have learned.
 Lab Fee.
-Prerequisite: Must be TSI exempt or have passing scores on all sections of the TSI.
 Cross-listed as PSYC 1300.
 The student may register for either EDUC or PSYC but may receive credit for only one of the two.